Xilinx/VMC_Help/AIE/FIR_Halfband_Interpolator_Stream/README.md

 Describes the power of 2 shift down applied to the accumulation of FIR terms before output.
 It must be in the range 0 to 61.

 #### Rounding mode

 Describes the selection of rounding to be applied during the shift down stage of processing.

-The rounding options are as follows:
+The following modes are available:

-1. Floor (truncate)
-2. Ceiling
-3. Round to positive infinity
-4. Round to negative infinity
+* **Floor:** Truncate LSB, always round down (towards negative infinity).
+* **Ceiling:** Always round up (towards positive infinity).
+* **Round to positive infinity:** Round halfway towards positive infinity.
+* **Round to negative infinity:** Round halfway towards negative infinity.
-5. Round symmetrical to infinity
+* **Round symmetrical to infinity:** Round halfway towards infinity (away from zero).
-6. Round symmetrical to zero
+* **Round symmetrical to zero:** Round halfway towards zero (away from infinity).
-7. Round convergent to even
+* **Round convergent to even:** Round halfway towards nearest even number.
-8. Round convergent to odd
+* **Round convergent to odd:** Round halfway towards nearest odd number.

-Modes 2 to 7 round to the nearest integer.
-They differ only in how they round for the value of 0.5.
+No rounding is performed on the **Floor** or **Ceiling** modes.
+Other modes round to the nearest integer.
+They differ only in how they round for values that are exactly between two integers.

+#### Saturation mode

+Describes the selection of saturation to be applied during the shift down stage of processing.

+The following modes are available:
+* **None:** No saturation is performed and the value is truncated on the MSB side.
+* **Asymmetric:** Rounds an n-bit signed value in the range `-2^(n-1)` to `2^(n-1)-1`.
+* **Symmetric:** Rounds an n-bit signed value in the range `-2^(n-1)-1` to `2^(n-1)-1`.

 #### Number of parallel input/output (SSR)
 This parameter specifies the number of input (or output) ports and must be of the form 2^N, where N is a non-negative integer.

-#### Number of parallel polyphases (interp_poly)
+#### Number of interpolator polyphases

-Number of decimation polyphases into which data is split into for parallel computation.
-It must be integer divisible by interpolation factor.
+Specifies the number of interpolator polyphases over which the coefficients will be split to enable parallel computation of the outputs.
+The polyphases are executed in parallel; output data is produced by each polyphase directly.
+This parameter does not affect the number of input data paths; there will be `(SSR)` input phases irrespective of the value of this parameter.

+Currently, only 2 interpolator polyphases are supported for the halfband interpolators with SSR > 1.
+Input data is broadcast to the two polyphases and each polyphase produces half of the total output data.
+Their output data can be interleaved to produce a single output stream.

+The first polyphase is implemented using a single rate asymmetric filter that is configured to produce and consume data in parallel in `(SSR)` phases; each phase can operate at maximum throughput depending on the configuration.
+The first polyphase uses `(SSR)^2 * (Number of cascade stages)` kernels.
+The second polyphase simplifies into a single kernel that does a single tap because halfband decimators only have one non-zero coefficient in the second coefficient phase.
+The second polyphase uses `(SSR)` kernels operating at maximum throughput.

+The overall theoretical input data rate is `(SSR) * (Number of output ports) * 1 GSa/s`.
+The overall theoretical output data rate is `(SSR) * (Number of decimator polyphases) * (Number of output ports) * 1GSa/s`.

+When SSR = 1, 1 or 2 interpolator polyphases can be used.

+#### Use center tap to upshift data
+To upshift the data sample by the center tap coefficient (or its real part) position.

+  - When it is set to 0, the center tap coefficient will be treated as any other coefficient.
+  - When it is set to 1, the provided center tap's value will be used to upshift the input data sample.
+    - taps\[\] = {c0, c2, c4, ..., cN, cCT} where N = (TP_FIR_LEN+1)/4 and
+    cCT is the center tap.

+    **Note**: When complex coefficients are used, the center tap's real part will be used for the upshift.

+    **Note**: Upshift is only supported with 16-bit coefficient types (i.e., int16 and cint16).

+    **Note**: When Upshift is enabled, the center tap value must be in the range 0 to 47.

+###### **Example 1**:
+A 7-tap FIR halfband interpolator has coefficients (1, 0, 2, 5, 2, 0,
+1).
+This would be input as taps[]= {1,2,5} because the context of halfband interpolation allows the remaining coefficients to be inferred.

+###### **Example 2**:
+A 7-tap FIR halfband interpolator has coefficients (1, 2, 2, 1, 2, 1,
+3).
+Here '3' is the center tap value.

+Now, if the input has a data stream of all ones (i.e., 1, 1, 1, etc.):
+- If the parameter is unset, the expected output will be: \[1, 3, 2, 3..\]
+- If the parameter is set, the expected output will be: \[1, 2^3, 2, 2^3...\]=\[1, 8, 2, 8..\]

 #### Number of cascade stages:
 This determines the number of kernels the FIR will be divided over in series to improve throughput.